jundalisay/superb/content/en/social/economics/solutions/gdp.md

     Conclusion of Digression
   -->

-In the same way, we want to objectively prove that GDP (measured in dollars instead of silver as non-food produce) is not a proof of the wealth of a country.
-Instead, it is the collective grain value (main food produce) that a society needs in order to gain possession of all the cars, iPhones, bus tickets, real estate, etc. in that society for a certain timespan.
+In the same way, we want to objectively prove that GDP (measured in US Dollars) is not a proof of the wealth of a country.
+Instead, it is the collective grain value that a society needs in order to gain possession of all the cars, iPhones, bus tickets, real estate, etc. in that society for a certain timespan.

 ![Grains](/photos/grains.jpg)

-This grain value emodies the purchasing power of a person or a society.
-Without food, no one can do work to mine metals, make cars, inspect real estate, code websites, build infrastructure, etc.
+This grain value embodies the purchasing power of the society, ultimately representing their actual productivity.
+We use grain because without food, no one can do work to mine metals, make cars, inspect real estate, code websites, build infrastructure, etc.

-The individual and aggregate purchasing power of a city or country is then compared to itself in the past or with other cities or countries.
+The purchasing power of a city or country is then compared to itself in the past, or with other cities or countries.
 In this way, we can more easily say whether the US, China, or the EU is really wealthier and which country's wealth is based more on real value, instead of fake or nominal value.

 Who wouldn't want to live in a country that has more real value and is more resistant to economic crises?